 Memory Aids

 This memory aid covers Memory Aids within Electronic Configuration for GCSE Chemistry.
 Revise Electronic Configuration in Atomic Structure for GCSE Chemistry with 24 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 9 of 12 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position